hakanct/Friday/README.md

 # Friday Voice Assistant

 A Turkish voice assistant built with Python that uses speech recognition, text-to-speech, and natural language processing capabilities.
 The assistant features a modern GUI built with CustomTkinter and system tray integration.
-You can config it for other languages.
+Based on Friday from Iron Man

 ## Features

-- Voice command recognition with hotword detection ("Hey Jarvis" and other variants)
+- Voice command recognition with hotword detection ("Hey Friday" and other variants)
 - Text-to-speech capabilities using ElevenLabs API
 - Natural language understanding using transformer models
 - Modern GUI with dark/light theme support